 The image evokes the sanctity of mother and child who are captive in a land of woe.
 The poster offers a Gomorrah-like image of fire and smoke and toppled Classical columns and stones; here is an Orientalist image of the Middle East that is exploding while a mother prayerfully perseveres with her child.
-But the words “One Madison Avenue New York” at the bottom of the poster make a semiotic jolt, pushing the viewer back to the center of power – Madison Avenue– suggesting that American philanthropy is at hand.
+But the words “One Madison Avenue.
+New York” at the bottom of the poster make a semiotic jolt, pushing the viewer back to the center of power – Madison Avenue– suggesting that American philanthropy is at hand.
 The number $30,000,000 looms on the poster as a vast idea at a time when the average annual American salary was about $1,200.
 Because the Dodge family were noted industrialists, and Cleveland Dodge was now in the center of Protestant philanthropy, his name on the poster signifies the stature of the old Protestant elite.
 The poster’s configuration of images, symbols, and meta-meanings work the viewer into a central American narrative of Protestant moral sanctity and American power, and the image is packaged in a slick movie poster form in which epic history with Orientalist inflections, and human struggle are rendered with rich (American) colors – blue, red, and white – by a well-known British painter W. G. King.

 As M. Kelechian has pointed out, this poster image is based on a photograph of unmistakable likeness.
-The photo shows a woman in her own indigenous dress, head wrapped and a child on her back in a carrier.
-She stands in what looks like a narrow street that is crowded with elderly women and mostly children, many of whom are wearing head-wear and all of whom look forlorn.
+The photo shows a woman in her own indigenous dress, head wrapped, and a child on her back in a carrier.
+She stands in what looks like a narrow street that is crowded with elderly women and mostly children, many of whom are wearing head coverings and all of whom look forlorn.
 It could be a refugee street scene in Aleppo.
-The writing along the side of the photo reads: “Armenian Woman” and below – the Near East Relief logo.
+The writing along the side of the photo reads “Armenian Woman,” and below – the Near East Relief logo.
 The transformation of this sober refugee image into a modern movie poster with mythic appeal tells us something about the modern making of NER images for a mass audience.

 If an NER poster could transform a mother-and-child image into a movie poster image with its Victorian Christian significations, the atrocity images of mother and child disclose some things about the awful real.
 This image of a mother and two children, from Wegner’s collection, may be the earliest, most publicized atrocity photograph.
-The photograph is centered on the fresh corpses of an Armenian woman and (according to the caption) her two children.
-[Fig. 4.5] It was first shown most likely in Wegner’s slide show of January 26, 1918.
+The photograph is centered on the fresh corpses of an Armenian woman and (according to the caption) her two children (Figure 4.5).
+It was first shown most likely in Wegner’s slide show of 26 January 1918.
 It then appeared in the American edition of Ambassador Morgenthau’s Story, which was published in 1918 to acclaim, and also in the most comprehensive early memoir of the genocide – Grigoris Balakian’s Armenian Golgotha, published in Vienna in 1922.
-Two years later the image appeared in the groundbreaking book War Against War by the German peace activist Ernst Friedrich.
+Two years later the image appeared in the groundbreaking book War against War by the German peace activist Ernst Friedrich.

 Fig. 4.5 Here